Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 See my blog post on compost for more information on how to correct these issues.
 This post discusses how to use your precious compost in the vegetable patch.

-10. Putting the Garden Shed in the Sunniest Spot
+10. Putting the garden shed in the sunniest spot

 I run gardening consults to help gardeners maximise their productivity in the garden.
 During the consult, I can help you analyse the site and work out a rough plan for what can go where.
 Far too many times I have been booked for a consult and arrived on site to be told “We’ve put the garden shed in, so now we are ready to design the garden”.
 Too often, the garden shed has been located in the sunniest spot in the garden, the best spot for growing vegetables!